OpenNews/srccon-2020/talks-watch-parties.md

 Once a week for five weeks, we’ll host a free watch party, featuring one of our talks from SRCCON 2020.
 During the watch party, we’ll do a brief intro, replay the video of the talk, and then host a live Q&A with our speakers, who have generously agreed to come!
 We’re also calling these parties because we’re anticipating that groups of people will be coming together to meet one another, and engage together with these talks and ideas!

-  * **Thursday, Aug.
-20: Alicia Bell and Tauhid Chappell** on campaigning and organizing as journalists and inside our own organizations.
+  * **<span class="week-name">Week 1:</span> Alicia Bell and Tauhid Chappell** on campaigning and organizing as journalists and inside our own organizations.
 Party goes from 1-2 p.m.
 ET.
 Alicia and Tauhid will be there for live Q&A.
   <ul class="action-links">
+    <li>🗓 Thursday, Aug.
+20, 1-2 p.m.
+ET</li><br>
     <li>👉 <a href="https://docs.google.com/forms/d/e/1FAIpQLSeJBLzRd6Ynmw5rLLK4lyI_z8hG83FaUK80IEBj964Nd-MUuA/viewform">Sign-up here</a></li>
     <li>🧡 Presented with the <a href="https://www.freepress.net/">Free Press</a>.</li>
   </ul>